 This guidance is intended to support schools, both mainstream and alternative provision, to prepare for this.
-It applies to primary, secondary (including sixth forms), infant, junior, middle, upper, schoolbased nurseries and boarding schools.
-We expect independent schools to follow the control measures set out in this document in the same way as state-funded schools.
+It applies to primary, secondary (including sixth forms), infant, junior, middle, upper, school-based nurseries and boarding schools.
+We expect independent Model Child Protection Policy for Schools schools to follow the control measures set out in this document in the same way as statefunded schools.
 The guidance also covers expectations for children with special educational needs and disability (SEND), including those with education, health and care plans, in mainstream schools.